reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 |
 | composite\_category ::= **system**
 |
-| component\_interface\_reference ::= *component\_interface\_*package\_content\_reference
+| component\_interface\_reference  ::= [ *qualifying\_*package\_name **.** ] component\_interface\_name

 Naming Rules
 ^^^^^^^^^^^^

-1. A component interface introduces a local name space for defining identifiers of component interface content.
-Such content is feature declarations, mode declarations, and flow specification declarations.
+1. A component interface definition introduces a local name space for defining identifiers of features, modes and transitions, and flow specifications.

 #.
-The defining name of a component interface is a single identifier.
+A component interface reference resolves according to naming rules for component classifier references.

+#.
+Defining identifiers contained in component interfaces being extended are inherited into the namespace of the component interface definition, i.e., they must remain unique.
+This means there cannot be two definitions with the same name in any interface being extended and any definition added in the interface definition.

 Legality Rules
 ^^^^^^^^^^^^^^

+1. The component category of the component interface definition must be the same as the category of any component interface being extended, or the component interface being extended must have been defined without a category.

-1. If the component interface contains requires\_mode declarations then it must not contain any mode or mode transition declarations.
+#.
+If the component interface contains requires\_mode declarations then it
+must not contain any mode or mode transition declarations.

+#.
+In case of component interface extensions, only one interface being extended can contain mode related definitions.
+If the extensions adds mode related definitions, then they must be requires\_mode declaration if the inherited declarations are requires\_mode, or they must be mode and transition definitions if the inherited definitions are modes and transitions.

+#.
+Configuration assignments to assign a primitive type or component classifier to a feature can only be declared in component interface extensions.

 Semantics
 ^^^^^^^^^